 Switching to first person…

 Hi!
 I’m Sarah.
-I believe design is a powerful tool to connect and build – relationships and brands, projects and places – especially those that challenge status quo.
+I believe design is a powerful tool to slow us down in order to connect and build – meaningful relationships and brands, projects and places – especially those that challenge status quo.
 In 2003, I received my Bachelors of Industrial Design from Carleton University (with distinction) and in 2007 I received my Masters of Applied Arts in Design from Emily Carr University of Art + Design.
-With over twelve years of experience in the design + sustainability space, I split my working time as freelance designer, facilitator and educator.

-As a freelance designer, I get excited when a new project comes my way and I get to help clients figure out how to best position themselves and share their stories with the world.
+As a freelance designer, I am inspired when a new project comes my way and I am invited to help clients figure out how to best position themselves to share their story and service with the world.
 This work is mostly designing visual identities for web and print, with occasional environments and material prototypes.
-See work samples here and read my post about how I work with clients here.
+Click through to see work samples and read my post about how I work with clients.

-As an educator, I have taught multiple courses in industrial and interaction design at Emily Carr University.
-Additionally, I have been developing and refining a 1 day design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement, that I lead once a year.
+As an educator, I have taught multiple courses in industrial and interaction design at Emily Carr University, including medical product design, service design and new product paradigms.
+Additionally, I teach design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement.
 This work keeps my design research game strong and challenges me in ways beyond anything else I do.

-If you are still here reading this (wow, I love you!), and would like to connect or pitch a project to me, please reach out.
+If you are still here (wow!), and would like to connect or pitch a project to me, please reach out.